shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-08-03-type-system-json.md

   int32 age = 1;
 }
 ```
-This how the `nlohmann::json` dynamically represents all json data.
+This is how the `nlohmann::json` dynamically represents all json data.
 At it's core, it actually is a *type erasure* system.
 All json data, whether it's numbers, strings, binary, object , list are type erased and be represent using one single type.
 Type erasure happens during construction, *when the binding of constructor and destructor is finished*, through `value_t`, which is enum to represent type of json data.
 Different `value_t` will be created and destructed differently.
 This is the core idea of *type erasure*: **hide specific type information in implementation, while in the interface expose unified type representation and complete the binding during construction.**.

 - [Type Erasure: Part I](https://shan-weiqiang.github.io/2025/04/20/type-erasure.html)
 - [Type Erasure Part Two: How std::function Works](https://shan-weiqiang.github.io/2025/06/29/type-erasure-part-two.html)